eggheadio-projects/advanced-sql-for-professional-developers/03-casting-types-in-sql.md

 # Casting Types in SQL

-- when creating columns we need to create types
+- when creating columns we need to include their types

 - sometimes we need to coerce a type to another type especially when joining tables